The International Arbitration Review: Canada

 Several arbitral institutions operate across the country, such as the ADR Chambers, the ADR Institute of Canada, the Vancouver International Commercial Arbitration Centre (VanIAC),16 and the Canadian Commercial Arbitration Center (CCAC).17 Parties may likewise resort to foreign arbitral institutions (the ICDR, for example, has a separate set of arbitration and mediation rules for Canadian disputes).

 The year in review

 i Developments affecting international arbitration

-Investors from Canada and Mexico will, however, still have access to investor–state dispute settlement (ISDS) through the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-CUSMA also provides a limited bilateral exception between the United States and Mexico.41 To present a claim under CUSMA, investors must either exhaust local remedies or wait for a period of 30 months after the commencement of local proceedings.42 Moreover, claims must be submitted within a period of four years since knowledge of the breach in question, thus leaving a theoretical window of approximately 12 months to submit a claim.43 Further, claimants have to inform respondents of their intention to submit a claim to arbitration (notice of intent) at least 90 days before submitting any claim to arbitration under Annex 14.D.3.44
+Aside from claims concerning legacy investments, investor–state dispute settlement (ISDS) under the USMCA will be available only between the United States and Mexico, in investment disputes (Annex 14-D) and investment disputes related to covered government contracts21 (Annex 14-E).22 To present a claim under the USMCA, Annex 14-D, investors must either exhaust local remedies or wait for a period of 30 months after the commencement of local proceedings.23 Moreover, claims must be submitted within a period of four years since knowledge of the breach in question and knowledge that the claimant or the enterprise has incurred loss or damage.24 Claimants must also inform respondents of their intention to submit a claim to arbitration by transmitting a notice of intent at least 90 days in advance, as per Article 14.D.3.25

 ii Arbitration developments in local courts